 Even though PoC software development and Prototype are used interchangeably, both are different processes meant for different purposes.
 The both produce different results.
 Whereas, MVP comes after a successful PoC development process.

 Proof of Concept vs. Prototype

-Proof of Concept is used to determine whether the idea can be brought to reality and be developed or not.
+PoC software development is used to determine whether the idea can be brought to reality and be developed or not.
 On the other hand, a prototype is created to turn that idea into a skimmed-down version of the final product, which is later tested.
 A prototype does not include all the features of a market-ready product, but it shows the design, navigation, layouts etc. of the product and shows how to best develop the product.